 p.23-24 "Figure 8 shows impacts on consumption and labour incomes.
-Style and placement of panels follow the Figure D1.
-Consumption is not measured at the baseline, so we do not use it to understand the welfare impacts but to understand how the members have dealt with the loan repayment through consumption choices.
+Style and placement of panels follow Figure 4.
+Consumption is not measured at the baseline, so we do not use it to understand the welfare impacts.
+Instead, using period 2 consumption as the reference point, we can understand how the members have dealt with the loan repayment through consumption choices.
 Given randomisation, one can still identify impacts on repayment efforts in terms of consumption suppression relative to the traditional arm.
-In obtaining ANCOVA estimates, we condition on period 2 consumption.
-[This can be problematic as period 2 consumption is correlated with arm assignment.
-But the results do not change if we estimate without period 2 consumption as a covariate in specification 1.]"
+The upper row of Figure 8 thus plots ANCOVA estimates, conditional on period 2 consumption.
+This can be problematic as period 2 consumption is correlated with arm assignment.
+But the results do not change if we estimate without period 2 consumption as a covariate in specification 1. "

 p.24-25, Figures 8 and 9, row captions and notes